lucaslimafernandes/Flask_DA/README.md

 An observation here: maybe you need to change a user to access the home of another user

-2. Now, configure the ssh config, search the 'PasswordAuthentication' and make sure that is just like that:
+2. Now, configure the ssh config on /etc/ssh/sshd_config, search the 'PasswordAuthentication' and make sure that is just like that:

+> sudo nano /etc/ssh/sshd_config

 > PasswordAuthentication no